stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/ollama.md

     model: AUTODETECT
 ```

-After that, in the Continue pannel, you can start chatting with the model.
+After that, in the Continue panel, you can start chatting with the model.

 More details and examples are also available in the [Ollama
 documentation][url_ollama_continue].